gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 context is associated with a three-value tuple identifying the context, consisting of SCTP Association, the restart indicator, and the DTLS epoch.

 The DTLS Connection ID in the DTLS Record layer used in the DTLS Chunk MUST NOT be used.

-The first established DTLS key context for any SCTP association MUST use epoch=3.
+The first  DTLS key context established for any SCTP association MUST use epoch 3.
-This ensures that the epoch of the DTLS key context will normally match the epoch of a DTLS Key Management Method's connection.

-The Replay window for the DTLS Sequence Number will need to take into account that HEARTBEAT chunks are sent concurrently over all paths in multihomed Associations, thus it needs to be large enough to accommodate latency differences.
+The replay window for the DTLS Sequence Number need to account for the concurrent transmission of packets on multiple paths in multihomed associations.
+In particular, this applies to packets containing HEARTBEAT chunks.
+The window size must be sufficiently large to accommodate these latency differences.

 Endpoints implementing DTLS Chunk MUST support DTLS records containing up to 2<sup>14</sup> (16384) bytes of plain text.

 ## SCTP Considerations

-### Dynamic Address Reconfiguration Considerations  {#sec-asconf}

-{{RFC5061}} specifies the support for Dynamic Address Reconfiguration in SCTP.
-DTLS Chunks has limited support for Dynamic Address Reconfiguration and requires an update of {{RFC5061}}. {{Section 4.1.1 of RFC5061}} specifies that ASCONF messages are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
-For SCTP associations using DTLS Chunk this would result in the use of redundant and non-compatible mechanisms for Authentication with both SCTP-AUTH and the DTLS Chunk.

-#### Limitations

-Support for Dynamic Address Reconfiguration {{RFC5061}} in an SCTP association using DTLS Chunk is limited to the case where the packet containing the ASCONF chunk is sent from an IP address already known.

-#### Change

-Because SCTP-AUTH and DTLS chunks provide non-compatible authentication mechanisms, SCTP-AUTH {{RFC4895}} MUST NOT be used once DTLS chunks have been successfully negotiated.

-### Privacy Padding of SCTP Packets
+The SCTP authentication extension (SCTP-AUTH) defined in {{RFC4895}} is incompatible with the extension defined in this document.
+Therefore, its support MUST NOT be negotiated in combination with the support of the DTLS chunk.

+In particular, the dynamic address reconfiguration defined in {{RFC5061}} cannot use SCTP-AUTH.
+Instead, the DTLS chunk is used for authentication.
+This introduces the following limitations:

+* The lookup address MUST NOT be used.
+* The dynamic address reconfiguration extension MUST NOT be used unless DTLS chunk handling is enabled in both directions.

-To reduce the potential information leakage from packet size variations one may select to pad the SCTP Packets to uniform packet sizes.
-This size may be either the maximum used, or in block sized increments.
-However, the padding needs to be done inside of the encryption envelope.
+To mitigate potential information leakage from packet size variations, implementations MAY pad SCTP packets to uniform sizes.
+However, the padding MSU be applied within the encryption envelope to ensure the padding itself is protected.

-Both SCTP and DTLS contains mechanisms to pad SCTP payloads, and DTLS records respectively.
-If padding of SCTP packets are desired to hide actual message sizes it is RECOMMENDED to use the SCTP Padding Chunk
-{{RFC4820}} to generate a consistent SCTP payload size.
+Both SCTP and DTLS provide mechanisms for padding packets.
+If padding of SCTP packets are desired to hide actual message sizes it is RECOMMENDED to use the SCTP Padding Chunk {{RFC4820}} to generate a consistent SCTP payload size.
 Support of this chunk is only required on the sender side, any SCTP receiver will safely ignore the PAD Chunk.
 However, if the PAD chunk is not supported DTLS padding MAY be used.

-It needs to be noted that independent if SCTP padding or DTLS padding is used the padding is not taken into account by the SCTP congestion control.
-Extensive use of padding has potential to worsen congestion situations as the SCTP association will consume more bandwidth than its derived share by the congestion control.
+It should be noted that regardless of whether SCTP padding or DTLS padding is used, the additional bytes are not account for by the SCTP congestion control.
+Extensive use of padding has potential to worsen congestion situations, as the SCTP association will consume more bandwidth than its derived share by the congestion control.

-The use of SCTP PAD chunk is recommended as it at least can enable future extension or SCTP implementation that account also for the padding.
-Use of DTLS padding hides this packet expansion from SCTP.
+Using the SCTP PAD chunk is preferred because it is visible in the SCTP layer.
+Therefore, future extension or SCTP implementation that account for the padding in the congestion control.
+In contrast, DTLS padding hides this packet expansion from the SCTP layer.

 # New Chunk, Parameter and Error Causes